 A blue shirt or a striped shirt?
 What to wear on video?

-Going in front of the camera is an important act for both the speaker and the company you represent.
+Going in front of the camera is an important act for both the speaker you are and the company you represent.
 You are the chosen one, the chosen ambassador!
 So don't let a piece of clothing spoil your moment of glory...

 Today, you're shooting your first video.
-In front of the mirror, you look perfect, wearing your best shirt with the finest, most delicate flowers.
+In front of the mirror, you look perfect, dressed in your best shirt with the finest, most delicate flowers.
 Nothing can stop you.
 Nothing but your shirt, in fact, as the little patterns create a wave-like effect in the image.
 If our best clothes don't really show us off in front of the camera, what can we wear?

 Less is more.